davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.0 =

+* Privacy prompt questions added to online member application
+* Members who have not previously set privacy preferences will be prompted to do so
+* Separate permissions for sending email and sharing contact info in the member directory

+= 4.9.7 =

+* New functionality for compliance with privacy regulations such as the EU's GDPR.
+* New member accounts now default to 'permission pending' status meaning broadcast email messages and role reminders are blocked until the member give permission.
+Password resets and prompts to set privacy permissions can still be sent.
+* Website administrators can see who has and has not given permission on the new Privacy Preferences screen (a submenu under Users).
+If members were addded before this requirement was in place, you can send them an email prompt to set their preference, and other routine website emails will be blocked until they grant permission.

 = 4.9.6 =